Tutorial: Electricity-Only#

 by running

-snakemake -call <output file>
+$ snakemake -call <output file>

 For example, you can explore the evolution of the PyPSA networks by running

-snakemake resources/networks/base.nc -call --configfile config/test/config.electricity.yaml
+snakemake -call resources/test/networks/base.nc --configfile config/test/config.electricity.yaml

-snakemake resources/networks/elec.nc -call --configfile config/test/config.electricity.yaml
+snakemake -call resources/test/networks/base_s.nc --configfile config/test/config.electricity.yaml

-snakemake resources/networks/elec_s.nc -call --configfile config/test/config.electricity.yaml
+snakemake -call resources/test/networks/base_s_6.nc --configfile config/test/config.electricity.yaml

-snakemake resources/networks/elec_s_6.nc -call --configfile config/test/config.electricity.yaml
+snakemake -call resources/test/networks/base_s_6_elec_.nc --configfile config/test/config.electricity.yaml

 To run all combinations of wildcard values provided in the config/config.yaml